lsst-dm/dmtn-167/index.rst

 This document will be - at least at first - a proposal for how to organize data repositories in detail, focusing on collection naming conventions, filesystem locations, and developer workflows.
 The immediate focus will be the environment at NCSA, but it is hoped that much of this will hold for the IDF and USDF as well.
 A core assumption is that there will be a very small number of large shared data repositories for all instruments at NCSA (and each other major facility), for "friendly" use by the DM team; in particular, we will have one data repository for all real (non-simulated) data.

+Shared repositories insulate most users from having to worry about raw ingest, calibrations, references, and (now) even skymap definition.
+In Gen3, including data from multiple instruments in the same data repository opens up processing data from those instruments together (albeit with careful control over configuration, as our usual obs-package overrides may not work), and allows them to directly share reference catalogs and skymaps.

 Smaller custom data repositories may also exist (especially for CI), but we hope to ensure that nearly all development work can be performed without the need for developers to ever create their own personal repositories.
 One or more large shared repositories for science users are also expected to exist, but are explicitly beyond the scope of this proposal.